 My husband and I go to Amish Indiana mostly to feast—and to feast our eyes—but we also do some shopping.
 Over the years I’ve brought home gardening supplies, plants, bird feeders, yard art, furniture, house décor, clothing, quilted items, books, and who knows what else?
 So I thought I would share The Ten Commandments of Shopping in Amish Indiana.

 Check the current Shipshewana Visitor’s Guide.
-It’s free and available everywhere, and it contains the popular and pricey places that most tourists like, but also some great out-of-the-way places.
+It’s free and available everywhere, and it contains the popular places that most tourists visit, but also some great out-of-the-way places.

-Check out the local tourism center in Shipshewana on Route 5.
-They have lots of brochures describing out-of-the-way places to shop.
+Check out the local visitors' center in Shipshewana on Route 5.
+They have lots of brochures describing out-of-the-way places to shop, and they can answer nearly any question!

 The further you get from the tourist traps, the better the prices.
 Taking a little time to do your homework—or just cruising around the countryside with your eyes open—can save you some money.
-Get away from the tourist traps, and do some exploring before you buy.
+If prices matter to you more than convenience does, do some exploring before you buy.

 If you see a homemade sign by the road advertising something you might be interested in—pull over.
 Drive up the lane and check it out.
 They wouldn’t have the sign out there if they didn’t want you to stop by.